etlbox/etlbox.website/hugo/content/buy/register-license/index.md

 ##### Azure functions / Azure web app:

-By default, output files are copied into an app data directory.
-It is recommended to use option 1 instead.
+Using Azure functions or Azure web apps, Option 1 is the recommended option to register the license key.

+There are different deployment methods available for your Azure Function or Web App.
+Some deployments methods will give you access to the file system on your Azure File Storage.
+In this case you can copy the etlbox.lic file into the same folder where your executable resides.

-If you need to use the file, you can add a resource to your project.
-Add the license file into the resource file.
-The file is now embedded as a resource and the license check is able to read the license from the resource.
+If you are using the Zip deploy method, you won't have access to the files on your file storage.
+If you still want to use the file based approach, you can add the etlbox.lic file as a resource to your project.
+The file is now embedded as a resource and the license check is able to extract the license from the resource file automatically.

 #### Option 3: